hyperledger/aries-rfcs/features/0037-present-proof/README.md

 The mandatory `"name"` key maps to the name of the attribute.

+##### Credential Definition Identifier

+The optional `"cred_def_id"` key maps to the credential definition identifier of the credential with the current attribute.
+If the key is absent, the preview specifies attribute's posture in the presentation as a self-attested attribute.

-##### Attribute Metadata
+##### Attribute Metadata (MIME Type and Encoding)

 The optional `"mime-type"` and `"encoding"` keys specify any MIME type and encoding metadata pertaining to the attribute.
 Their values default to `"text/plain"` and `null` respectively.

-##### Claim Filter

-The mandatory `"claim_filter"` key maps to an object with zero or more criteria disjunctively (via "or") applicable to the attribute as a claim.
-If the `"claim_filter"` specifies zero such criteria, the preview proposes that the presentation set the attribute as self-attested.

-Claim filter keys include:

-* `"schema_id"` to specify a schema identifier
-* `"cred_def_id"` to specify a credential definition identifier
-* any other criteria that both the holder and verifier understand in the context of presentation creation.

 ##### Value

 The `"value"` key maps to the proposed value of the attribute to reveal within the presentation.
-An attribute specification must specify a `"value"`, a non-empty `"claim_filter"`, or both:
+An attribute specification must specify a `"value"`, a `"cred_def_id"`, or both:

-* if the `"value"` key is present and the `"claim_filter"` is empty, the preview proposes a self-attested attribute;
+* if the `"value"` key is present and the `"cred_def_id"` key is absent, the preview proposes a self-attested attribute;
-* if the `"value"` key is present and the `"claim_filter"` is non-empty, the preview proposes verifiable claim to reveal in presentation;
+* if the `"value"` key and the `"cred_def_id"` are both present, the preview proposes verifiable claim to reveal in the presentation;
-* if the `"value"` key is absent and the `"claim_filter"` is non-empty, the preview proposes verifiable claim not to reveal in presentation.
+* if the `"value"` key is absent and the `"cred_def_id"` key is present, the preview proposes verifiable claim not to reveal in the presentation.

-##### Non-Revocation Timestamp

-The `"non_revoked"` key maps to an ISO-8601 datetime at which the preview proposes to prove the (non-revoked) revocation status of an attribute.
-The key is mandatory if the attribute specification proposes a claim (i.e., its `"claim filter"` is non-empty) and its credential definition supports revocation.
-Otherwise, the `"non_revoked"` key must not be present.

 #### Predicates

-The mandatory `"predicates"` key maps zero or more credential definition identifiers to one or more inner objects; each such inner object maps predicate names to their respective attributes and thresholds for the presentation.
-Each predicate name identifies its comparison operator: `"<"`, `"<="`, `">"`, `">="`.
-Each attribute so specified per credential definition identifier must belong to its corresponding credential definition.

-For consistency and completeness, an empty production `"{}"` as the value for the `"predicates"` key denotes that the preview specifies zero predicates.
+The mandatory `"predicates"` key maps to a list (possibly empty to propose a presentation with no predicates) of predicate specifications, one per predicate.
+Each such specification proposes its predicate's characteristics for creation within a presentation.

+##### Attribute Name

+The mandatory `"name"` key maps to the name of the attribute germane to the predicate.

+##### Credential Definition Identifier

+The mandatory `"cred_def_id"` key maps to the credential definition identifier of the credential with the current attribute.

+##### Predicate

+The mandatory `"predicate"` key maps to the predicate operator: `"<"`, `"<="`, `">="`, `">"`.

+##### Threshold Value

+The mandatory `"threshold"` key maps to the threshold value for the predicate.

+##### Filter

+The mandatory `"filter"` key maps to an object with one or more criteria disjunctively (via "or") applicable to the attribute as a claim.

+Filter keys include:

+* `"cred_def_id"` to specify a credential definition identifier
+* `"schema_id"` to specify a schema identifier
+* any other criteria that both the holder and verifier understand in the context of presentation creation.

 ## Negotiation and Preview